plbalmeida/udacity-ml-engineer/capstone/capstone-project.md

 The solution proposed for this project is the implementation of DeepAR.
 The Amazon SageMaker DeepAR forecasting algorithm is a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN).

-## Project design

-The project will be implemented in the following steps:

-1) Data Preprocessing
+## Data Preprocessing

-  * `co2` feature will be grouped by `year` for a annualy global forecasting of carbon dioxide emissions
+`co2` feature was grouped by `year` for a annualy global forecasting of carbon dioxide emissions.

-  * Data will be suitable for the DeepAR model
+Data was suitable for the DeepAR model

-  * 4 sets of data will be generated for training and testing
+4 sets of data will be generated for training and testing

-2) Training the model
+## Implementation

-  * Pre-processed data will be sent to s3
+Pre-processed data was sent to S3 bucket.

-  * The estimator object will be defined
+The estimator object was defined.

+## Refinement

-  * Hyperparameters will be defined, and the estimator containing DeepAR will be trained with the data
+Hyperparameters was defined, and the estimator containing DeepAR was trained with the data.

-3) Evaluating the model
+## Model Evaluation and Validation

-  * The MAPE of each test set will be calculated, a boxplot will be generated to assess the variation by quartiles and to obtain the median
+The MAPE of each test set will be calculated, a boxplot will be generated to assess the variation by quartiles and to obtain the median

-4) Deploying the model
-  * Deploy with the visualization of the global carbon dioxide emission forecast for the next 5 years
+## Justification

 ## References